 1 cup carrots, shredded

 4-5 store-bought wonton wrappers (for air fryer version) OR can buy pre-made wonton strips

 If there’s one thing that has been going crazy viral during this quarantine it’s the dalgona coffee trend.
 Everyone and their mother is making it and as someone who doesn’t drink coffee, I was getting a little jealous.
-After doing some research I found out that there is a way to create a dalgona matcha and boy was I excited because matcha lattes are my absolute favorite drink.
+After doing some research I found out that there is a way to create the same whipped effect in a matcha latte!
+And best part of all, it’s vegan 😉

 *1 tsp matcha powder (culinary or ceremonial grade) *add more or less depending on how strong your matcha powder is / how strong you like your matcha